 Add ice to preference.
 I don't find I need much ice, if any, as the mango is frozen.
 But add a few cubes to taste preference!

-Such a simple recipe, just a few steps to make:
+Such a simple recipe, this mango apple smoothie has just a few steps:

 Remove the cores and seeds (and stems) from your apple.
 Using an apple corer is the most simple way to do this.
 Then cut the apple into small pieces.
 They don't need to be even in size.